 General Info - The Anderson House is sponsored in part by a grant from the GrassRoots Arts Program administered by the Macon Arts Alliance and by support from the Peach County Tourism Committee.

-Amenities: Parking, Public Restrooms and Party Facilities.
-Admission is Free.
+Amenities: Restrooms and Party Facilities.
+Free admission and parking.

 About the Anderson House